sbi-dev/sbi/README.md

 both researchers and practitioners.
 Whether you need fine-grained control or an easy-to-use interface, `sbi` has you covered.

-With `sbi`, you can perform simulation-based inference (SBI) using a Bayesian approach:
-Given a simulator that models a real-world process, SBI estimates the full posterior distribution over the simulator’s parameters based on observed data.
+With `sbi`, you can perform parameter inference using Bayesian inference: Given a simulator that models a real-world process, SBI estimates the full posterior distribution over the simulator’s parameters based on observed data.
 This distribution indicates the most likely parameter values while additionally quantifying uncertainty and revealing potential interactions between parameters.